fjvallarino/monomer/tasks.md

     - https://stackoverflow.com/questions/51275681/how-to-include-a-dependency-c-library-in-haskell-stack

 Maybe postponed after release?
+  - Does it make sense to handle offset
+    - It would avoid resizing on scroll
+    - We need to transform events
+      - This way we avoid having to translate widgets
+    - We need current transform in WidgetEnv
+      - Only used for rendering
+      - hovered would also use it
+    - We need to set transform on render (and clear it)
+    - Check scroll in scroll (one with max height)
+  - Request scissoring only if needed (review components)
+    - Do after scroll changes are in place (validation purposes)
   - Improve test utilities
     - Some way to combine them, avoid this noInit thing, losing of focus, etc
     - Test image updating WidgetId/Path

 Future
-  - Request scissoring only if needed (review components)
-    - Do after scroll changes are in place (validation purposes)
+  - Add support for multiline text editing
   - Do something about Serialise.
 Temporarily hide from composite?
   - Do something about TextDropdown
   - Remove attoparsec dependency (only used in numericField to validate format)
-  - Add support for multiline text editing
   - Create Slider
   - Create Theme widget to override global theme
   - Create File Selector